The Informativeness of K -Means for Learning Mixture Models: Related Work

 \subsection{Learning (Gaussian) Mixture Models}

 The learning of GMMs is of fundamental importance in machine learning and its two most important goals are: (i) Inferring the parameters of the GMM; (ii) Finding the correct target clustering of data samples according to which Gaussian distribution they were generated from.
-The EM algorithm \citep{dempster1977, mclachlan2007} is widely used to estimate the parameters of a GMM.
-However, EM is a local-search heuristic approach for maximum likelihood estimation in the presence of incomplete data and in general, it cannot guarantee the parameters' convergence to global optima \citep{wu1983}.
-Recently, \cite{hsu2013} and \cite{anandkumar2014} provide approaches based on spectral decomposition to obtain consistent parameter estimates for spherical GMMs from first-, second- and third-order observable moments.
-To estimate parameters, they need to assume the so-called non-degeneracy condition for {\em spherical} GMMs with parameters $\{ (w_k, \bu_k,\sigma_k^2)\}_{k\in [K]}$. \begin{definition}(Non-degeneracy condition) We say that a mixture model satisfies the {\em non-degeneracy condition} if its component mean vectors $\bu_1,\ldots,\bu_K$ span a $K$-dimensional subspace and the probability vector $\bw$ has strictly positive entries. \end{definition} On the other hand, under certain separability assumptions on the Gaussian components, \cite{dasgupta1999, dasgupta2000, arora2001, vempala2002} and \cite{kalai2010} provide provably correct algorithms that guarantee most samples are correctly classified or that parameters are recovered with a certain accuracy with high probability.
+The EM algorithm \cite{dempster1977, mclachlan2007} is widely used to estimate the parameters of a GMM.
+However, EM is a local-search heuristic approach for maximum likelihood estimation in the presence of incomplete data and in general, it cannot guarantee the parameters' convergence to global optima \cite{wu1983}.
+Recently, Hsu and Kakade \cite{hsu2013} and Anandkumar {\em et al.}~\cite{anandkumar2014} provided approaches based on spectral decomposition to obtain consistent parameter estimates for spherical GMMs from first-, second- and third-order observable moments.
+To estimate parameters, they need to assume the so-called non-degeneracy condition for {\em spherical} GMMs with parameters $\{ (w_k, \bu_k,\sigma_k^2)\}_{k\in [K]}$. \begin{definition}(Non-degeneracy condition) We say that a mixture model satisfies the {\em non-degeneracy condition} if its component mean vectors $\bu_1,\ldots,\bu_K$ span a $K$-dimensional subspace and the probability vector $\bw$ has strictly positive entries. \end{definition} On the other hand, under certain separability assumptions on the Gaussian components, Dasgupta~\cite{dasgupta1999}, Dasgupta and Schulman~\cite{dasgupta2000}, Arora and Kannan \cite{arora2001}, Vempala and Wang \cite{vempala2002} and Kalai {\em et al.}~\cite{kalai2010} provided provably correct algorithms that guarantee that most samples are correctly classified or that parameters are recovered with a certain accuracy with high probability.
 In particular, equipped with the following {\em separability} assumption

 for a spherical GMM, where $C>0$ is a sufficiently large constant\footnote{Throughout, we use the generic notations $C$ and $C_i,i\in\mathbb{N}$ to denote (large) positive constants.
-They depend on the parameters of the mixture model and may change from usage to usage.} and $w_{\min}:= \min_{k \in [K]} w_k$, \cite{vempala2002} present a simple spectral algorithm with running time polynomial in both $F$ and $K$ that correctly clusters random samples according to which spherical Gaussian they were generated from.
+They depend on the parameters of the mixture model and may change from usage to usage.} and $w_{\min}:= \min_{k \in [K]} w_k$, Vempala and Wang \cite{vempala2002} present a simple spectral algorithm with running time polynomial in both $F$ and $K$ that correctly clusters random samples according to which spherical Gaussian they were generated from.